Sookeyy-12/NeuralNitro-AI/devLog.md

 - Fixed a problem with the reward structure script.
 - Added a new set of Ray Perceptions to detect the opponent vehicles.
 - Retrained the agent on Left Oval track.
+- Trained the agent on Right Oval track for 3M steps as well.

 ### 2023-10-28
 - Created Right Oval Track to train the Agent to take right turns.